North Carolina vs. Kansas State Women's Basketball Predictions & Picks - November 25

 Kansas State Performance Insights

-- The Wildcats' +113 scoring differential (outscoring opponents by 22.6 points per game) is a result of putting up 72.6 points per game (104th in college basketball) while giving up 50 per contest (18th in college basketball).
+- The Wildcats' +113 scoring differential (outscoring opponents by 22.6 points per game) is a result of putting up 72.6 points per game (103rd in college basketball) while allowing 50.0 per contest (17th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.